Personal Injury

 You’ll be asked about your health before the accident, your current injuries, treatments, and medical progress.
 Examples often include:

-Why it matters: The defense is looking to determine whether your injury was truly caused by the accident or if it was a pre-existing condition.
-Full, consistent answers are key.
+Why it matters: The defense is looking to determine whether your injury was truly caused by the accident or if it was a pre-existing condition, as well as the nature and extent of your damages.
+Full, consistent answers are key, and it’s important to be prepared to discuss not only your current injuries, but any injuries and treatment you may have had before the accident occurred.

 The Incident Itself